 Make a difference this Christmas

-Open Libraries customers and residents can help make a difference this Christmas by donating to Christmas Giving Trees set up at each of the library branches.
+Fairfield City Open Libraries customers and residents can help make a big difference to needy families this Christmas by donating to Christmas Giving Trees set up at each of the library branches.

-Mayor of Fairfield City Frank Carbone said the aim of the Christmas Giving Tree was to give many new refugees and migrants settling in Fairfield City a memorable and meaningful Christmas.
+Fairfield City Mayor Frank Carbone said the Christmas Giving Tree will give many new refugees and migrants settling in Fairfield City, as well as local families doing it tough, a memorable and meaningful Christmas.

-“By participating in the Christmas Giving Tree you are contributing to making Christmas in Australia a positive experience for more than 3,500 new refugees and migrants who have settled in the area during the past 12 months."
+“By participating in the Christmas Giving Tree you are contributing to making this Christmas a positive experience for families and those in need.
+There’s never been a more important time to give.”

-Fairfield Council will work with community organisation Parents Café – Fairfield Inc to distribute the donations to families of new refugees and migrants attending their Christmas party on Wednesday 28 December.
+Fairfield City Council will work with community organisation Parents Café – Fairfield Inc and Fairfield Uniting Church’s Trolley Drive to distribute the donations to families.

-The Christmas Giving Tree is available at Bonnyrigg, Fairfield, Smithfield, Wetherill Park and Whitlam Libraries from 1 December to 21 December 2016.
+The Christmas Giving Tree is available for donations at Bonnyrigg, Fairfield, Wetherill Park and Whitlam Libraries until 16 December 2020.
+This will give us time to make sure the donations reach families in time for Christmas.